 For many people with advanced psoriasis, the need to itch or scratch is the most annoying symptom.
 This itching sensation isn’t like a typical bug bite.
 It’s often described as a painful, burning sensation.

-Although psoriasis is a skin condition, there’s also a psychological component to it.
-It’s common for people with psoriasis to have negative thoughts about their appearance.
-These thoughts can trigger shifts in mood and behavior.
+Although psoriasis is a skin condition, there can be a psychological component to it.
+You may feel self-conscious about your skin’s appearance.
 Anxiety or nervousness about your condition can make going out in public and even socializing with close friends difficult.

 Before traveling, get a letter from your doctor or print out a copy of your prescription to show to any TSA officer.
 Your creams may still be subjected to further screenings, but you can fly easier by knowing you have everything you’ll need with you during the flight.

 Up to 30 percent of people with psoriasis will develop psoriatic arthritis, a condition that causes joint stiffness and pain.
-Psoriatic arthritis commonly appears in middle-aged adults between ages 30 and 50.
-But anyone can be diagnosed with it.
+Psoriatic arthritis commonly appears in adults between ages 30 and 50, but anyone can be diagnosed with it.

 - swelling, pain, or stiffness in one or more joints, especially the fingers or toes